Jennifer-Iloha/github-onboarding-workshop/classes/session-03-2026-07-18-governance-compliance-pt1/governance-compliance-Jennifer-Iloha.md

 <!-- Any links, docs, or Microsoft Learn modules you found helpful -->

-* Microsoft Cloud Security Benchmark documentation: https://learn.microsoft.com/en-us/security/benchmark/azure/
+* Microsoft Learn SC-500 learning materials
 * https://youtu.be/oN8ZdKTq-p0?t=1284
 * https://youtu.be/bj760qx1MSQ?t=7